The Story Of 'Remorse' 1974 by James Elliott

 How many are doing anything significant with digital imaging?
 They number but the few.
 Computer generated imagery is widely used to create horrifyingly dull Hollywood movies, but few create great art with it.
 Technology provides the means but not the meaning.
 That must come from the human mind and alas Photoshop cannot replicate that.
 It doesn't have an Elliott filter.

-By 1974 I was a few years into pioneering a new art form; photography.
+By 1974 I was a number of years into pioneering a new art form; photography.
 By definition I had no heroes.
-The generation of photographers before me were all commercial photographers, however high end and well-hyped, they were all guns for hire.
+The generation of photographers before me were all commercial photographers, however high end and well-hyped, they were nearly all guns for hire.
 And the world and his wife did not consider them artists.
+And neither did they themselves.
+In fact, many well known photographers pointed out that they were not artists, which is fine because strictly speaking, they weren't.
 Being paid to do your own thing is one thing, being paid to do someone else's is quite another.
 Photography was considered a career choice, rather than an art.
 So there weren't any real artists.
 They were all commercial illustrators.
 To be munificent, they were Ertés rather than Dalis.

-The difference with me, was that for the first time nobody questioned that what I created was art.
+The big difference with what I was creating, was that for the first time nobody questioned that it was art.
 50 years on and tens of millions of viewers later, the question still hasn't come up.
-One early collector commented that my work was 'The bridge between photography and fine art.'
+People just assumed it was (because it is).
+One early collector commented that my work was, 'The bridge between photography and fine art.'
 An intellectual observer commented 'Your photography begins where other photographers leave off.'
 An American art dealer dubbed it 'Voice Of A New Generation', which is where the video title came from.